mongodb/docs/source/reference/mongostat.rst

    :term:`shard cluster`.
 When connected to any member of a replica set, :option:`--discover` all non-:term:`hidden members <hidden member>` of the replica set.
-When connected to a :program:`mongos`, :program:`mongostat` will return data from all :term:`shards` in the cluster, and when a replica set is provides a shard in the shard cluster all non-hidden members of that replica set.
+When connected to a :program:`mongos`, :program:`mongostat` will return data from all :term:`shards
+   <shard>` in the cluster, and when a replica set is provides a shard
+   in the shard cluster all non-hidden members of that replica set.

    The :option:`mongostat --host` option is not required but potentially useful in this case.